liferay/sko-2025/exercises/SKO 2025 - Technical Clinic Exercises.md

    INFO [fileinstall-directory-watcher][BundleStartStopLogger:68] STARTED claritydistributormgmtbatch_7.4.13 [1462]
    ```

-   Now that you've deployed the batch client extension, you can examine the Distributor Management app.
+   Now that you've deployed the batch client extension, you can examine the distributor management app.

 1. In your Liferay instance, sign in as the Clarity Admin user.